Mobile SEO: 18 Easy Techniques to Make Your Site Mobile Friendly

 Local searches on mobile devices are increasing from the past few years.

-According to study local searches increased by 500% in the past few years and the conversion rate is 80% for local searches.
+According to a study, local searches increased by 500% in the past few years and the conversion rate is 80% for local searches.

 So it is important to optimize mobile sites for local search strings.
-You need to add your city, town, add your products and services and location as well.
-For reading more about how to optimize for local SEO click here.
+You need to add your city, town, add your products and services, and location as well.
+For reading more about how to optimize for local SEO Click here: How To Make The Most Out Of Local SEO In 2021.

 16. Rel=“alternate” media” and Rel=“canonical” tags

-Whenever you’ve separate URL configuration than using rel=“alternate” and rel=“canonical” tags are important.
+Whenever you’ve separate URL configuration then using rel=“alternate” and rel=“canonical” tags are important.
 What these tags do is tell Google where the corresponding page is located.

 You use rel=“alternate” on a desktop page pointing to the corresponding mobile URL.
 It tells Google where the related mobile page is located.
 On the other hand, you use rel=“canonical” on a mobile page pointing to a desktop URL.
 It tells Google where the desktop version of the mobile page is located.